 The department of education accepts candidates for the master's degree, the degree of doctor of education, and the degree of doctor of philosophy.
 The department is well equipped to guide research in the main fields of educational investigation.
-Especial opportunities are offered to direct research in educational syschology, educational tests and measurements, child study, adolescence, educational sociology, school surveys, administration of education, experimental education, comparative education, vocational guidance, and local history of education.
+Especial opportunities are offered to direct research in educational psychology, child study, adolescence, educational sociology, school surveys, administration of education, experimental education, comparative education, guidance, and local history of education.